ehsangittt/roadmap/ansible1/README.md

 ## Here is a question What is inventory?
 ##### Inventory is file that you have to write the ip of server that you want to push it on.
-For example if you use vm you have to clone your ubuntu and then change the ip. but also you may use server , in invetory you have to put username@ip_of_server. but before all you have to do something. you have to add SSH key to the the destination server. for this job you have to
+For example if you use vm you have to clone your ubuntu and then change the ip. but also you may use server , in invetory you have to put "username@ip_of_server". but before all you have to do something. you have to add SSH key to the the destination server. for this job you have to

 ```